PeerHerholz/BIDSonym/README.rst

   --deid {pydeface,mri_deface,quickshear}
 			Approach to use for de-identifictation.
   --deface_t2w {}	Deface T2w images by using defaced T1w image as deface-mask.
+  --check_meta META_DATA_FIELD [META_DATA_FIELD ...]
+            Indicate which information from the image and :code:`.json` meta-data files should be check for potentially problematic information.
+            Indicate strings that should be searched for.
+            The results will be saved to :code:`sourcedata/`.
   --del_meta META_DATA_FIELD [META_DATA_FIELD ...]
-			Indicate if and which information from the .json meta-data files should be deleted.
+			Indicate (via strings) if and which information from the :code:`.json` meta-data files should be deleted.
 If so, the original :code:`.json` files will be copied to :code:`sourcedata/`.
   --brainextraction {BET, no_brainer}